‘More people are going to struggle,’ Struck-down emergency order means federal food funding will get cut off

-‘More people are going to struggle,’ Struck-down emergency order means federal food funding will get cut offNew
+‘More people are going to struggle,’ Struck-down emergency order means federal food funding will get cut offUpdated

 Justices overturned the governor’s emergency order and mask mandate, saying he overstepped his authority in extending them.
 Since the state had an emergency order, it was eligible for money for food assistance through the federal CARES Act.